apache/nuttx/tools/README.txt

 mkdeps.c, cnvwindeps.c, mkwindeps.sh, and mknulldeps.sh
 -------------------------------------------------------

-  NuttX uses the GCC compilers capabilities to create Makefile dependencies.
+  NuttX uses the GCC compiler's capabilities to create Makefile dependencies.
   The program mkdeps is used to run GCC in order to create the dependencies.
   If a NuttX configuration uses the GCC toolchain, its Make.defs file (see boards/README.txt) will include a line like: